Is it a Palmetto Bug or a Cockroach?

-Palmetto bugs, also known as American cockroaches or water bugs, can be frightening to spot in your home due to their large size.
-While you may find these creatures inside your home, these pests prefer to live outside and often find their ways indoors on accident.
-These bugs commonly enter homes through cracks and crevices around doors, drains and windows.
+Palmetto bugs are a specific type of cockroach.
+These pests are also known as American cockroaches or water bugs and can be frightening to spot in your home due to their large size.
+While you may occasionally see these creatures inside your home, these pests prefer to live outside and often find their ways indoors by accident.
+Palmetto bugs commonly enter homes through cracks and crevices around doors, drains and windows.

-In addition to seeing these noctural creatures late at night, other indications of a cockroach problem include:
+In addition to spotting these nocturnal creatures out during the day, other indications of a cockroach problem include: